Christine L. Thomas

 been published in magazines including Wisconsin Natural Resources, North

 American Hunter, and North American Fisherman and has been featured in a

 variety of newspapers and on-line publications.
 Her diverse background

 includes training in natural resources, journalism, public relations,

 advertising, editing and publishing, and hunter education.
 Farrell has a

 master's degree in environmental education from UW-Stevens Point

 She lives on a small farm outside

-Amherst, Wisconsin with Border Collies Oona and Andrew, along with
+Amherst, Wisconsin with Border Collies Oona and Andrew, Carl and Charlie the goats, along with

 several fancy-breed domestic chickens and geese.
 Farrell's interests